 Urban Birding in Pretoria and Gauteng

 Sometimes the best birding areas in a country can be found right in urban areas.
 Several of the major cities in South Africa have great birding opportunities, and the capital city—Pretoria—is no exception.
-Only about 50km away is the Witwatersrand Urban area with Johannesburg in the centre.
-An estimated 400 species can be found regularly in the Pretoria and nearby Witwatersrand (in about an 80km radius).
-This area is situated at a height of about 1500m above sea level and falls in the grassland vegetation biome.
+Only about 50 km away is the Witwatersrand Urban area with Johannesburg in the centre.
+An estimated 400 species can be found regularly in the Pretoria and nearby Witwatersrand (within about an 80 km radius).
+This area is situated at a height of about 1500 m above sea level and falls in the grassland vegetation biome.

 Specific “birding hotspots” include the Pretoria National Botanic Gardens, Roodeplaat Dam Reserve, Rietvlei Nature Reserve and Austin Roberts Bird Sanctuary.
 Travelling a bit out of the city, one can visit the Nylsvlei Reserve, Rondebult Bird Sanctuary, Leeupan and Korsman Bird Sanctuary, Walter Sisulu Botanical Gardens and the Marievale Bird Sanctuary, to mention just a few great areas.

 On a recent visit to Pretoria, we managed to visit just two of these areas and both the Pretoria Botanical Gardens and the Austin Roberts Bird Sanctuary provided some excellent birding and photographic opportunities.